-These class attributes indicate, at a high level, how each section will be delivered in the fall.
+These class attributes indicate, at a high level, how each section will be delivered.
 Although subject to change, they reflect the most up-to-date information available and will be updated as faculty status changes.

 Students who cannot be in Williamsburg should select classes that are RA (remote, asynchronous) or RSOF (remote, synchronous, off-campus).
 Note for the RSOF classes the days and times (Eastern time zone) when you’ll be expected to participate in class.